 Environmental literacy is an effective strategy to support the health of people and the planet.
 By focusing on environmental literacy, we strengthen core curricula by infusing it with an understanding of the interrelatedness of human and natural systems: preparing our youth to address critical environmental challenges so that they, and future generations, can thrive.
-CAELI collaborates with state agencies, county offices of education, community-based partners, and K–12 district leaders to prioritize real-world learning for students relevant to the places they live.
-We listen to the needs of K–12 school administrators and build connections between schools and local community partners to expand access to innovative educational resources, making environmental literacy a supportive and integral part of every student’s education.
+CAELI collaborates with state agencies, county offices of education, community partners, and TK–12 district leaders to prioritize real-world learning for students relevant to the places they live.
+We listen to the needs of TK–12 school administrators and build connections between schools and local community partners to expand access to innovative educational resources, making environmental literacy a supportive and integral part of every student’s education.

 Spread the Word!

 Your voice is a powerful tool in getting the word out about the California Environmental Literacy Initiative.

 If you have an environmental literacy story to tell, please share it with us!

 “We are passionate about the impact environmental literacy has in giving communities of color specifically, but also all communities, the ability to advocate for their health and wellbeing.
 Ten Strands brings a much-needed K–12 focus on environmental literacy throughout the state and has helped us maximize impact for our teachers, students, and community.”

 "Equity in environmental literacy for Plumas County is about creating educational programming that gets every student outside—every week of every year of their public school education."